-The form also provides a similar function to pull a summary of the trainee's PDP objectives into the report.
+The annual induction appraisal form also provides a similar function to pull a summary of the trainee's PDP objectives into the report.
 For this function to work properly the date range entered must cover the full date range detailed in the PDP, not just the date the PDP was created.
 Supervisors sometimes find that PDP data isn't pulled through correctly: if this is the case you should check that the full date range covered by the PDP is included in the date range entered in the report.

-Following this, the report asks the supervisor to comment on the trainee's PDP, list suggested evidence that will be required to show that key elements of the PDP have been achieved, and to record any additional support/resources that the trainee requires to meet their PDP objectives.
+Following this, the report asks the supervisor to comment on the trainee's PDP, list suggested evidence that key elements of the PDP have been achieved and record any additional support/resources that the trainee requires to meet their PDP objectives.
 Additional documents can be added to the report if required using the 'attach files' button on the bottom left-hand corner of the form.